-Review the Bylaws of the FSE annually to update ACD policy manual references, propose amendments to these Bylaws necessary to maintain consistency with University policy, and ensure that the updated document is available to every current member of the AFSE via an appropriate website.
+Review the bylaws of the FSE annually to update ACD references, propose amendments to these bylaws necessary to maintain consistency with university policy, and ensure that the updated document is available to every current member of the AFSE via an appropriate website.

-Be assisted by an appropriate staff member appointed by the Dean.
-This staff member will take the necessary notes to prepare the minutes of the AFSE and will prepare other announcements for subsequent publications and/or distribution, as directed by the Secretary of the AFSE.
+Be assisted by an appropriate staff member appointed by the dean.
+This staff member will take the necessary notes to prepare the minutes of the AFSE and will prepare other announcements for subsequent publications and/or distribution, as directed by the secretary of the AFSE.

-A Parliamentarian will be appointed each fiscal year by the Dean, and will have the responsibility of assuring that meetings of the FA are conducted in accordance with the latest edition of Robert’s Rules of Order and Article 5 below.
-In the absence of the appointment of a designated Parliamentarian, the Secretary to the AFSE shall serve as the Parliamentarian.
+A parliamentarian will be appointed each fiscal year by the dean and will have the responsibility of assuring that meetings of the AFSE are conducted in accordance with the latest edition of Robert’s Rules of Order and Article 5 below.
+In the absence of the appointment of a designated parliamentarian, the secretary to the AFSE shall serve as the parliamentarian.

 ARTICLE FOUR.
 THE EXECUTIVE COMMITTEE

-The Executive Committee of the AFSE shall consist of the Secretary of the AFSE, and two tenure or tenure-track faculty members from each school.
+The Executive Committee of the AFSE shall consist of the secretary of the AFSE, and two faculty members from each school as defined in Article 1.A.
 The Executive Committee shall choose its chair each year from among its membership.
-The Executive Committee shall provide advice and recommendations to the Dean, as representation of the individual Schools within FSE.
-The Executive Committee also has the responsibility to provide communication to the AFSE with regard to governance at the FSE level.
-School Directors as well as Vice/Associate/Assistant Deans are not eligible for membership in the Executive Committee.
+The Executive Committee shall provide advice and recommendations to the dean, as representation of the individual schools within the FSE.
+The Executive Committee also has the responsibility to provide communication to the AFSE regarding governance at the FSE level.
+School directors as well as vice, associate, and assistant deans are not eligible for membership in the Executive Committee.

-The Executive Committee will meet on a monthly basis in order to provide for the flow of information from the FSE level to the individual schools and faculty, and vice-versa.
+The Executive Committee will meet on a monthly basis during the fall and spring semesters in order to provide for the flow of information from the FSE level to the individual schools and faculty, and vice-versa.

-The Executive Committee will work with the Dean and the AFSE Secretary to ensure that issues raised at AFSE meetings are adequately addressed.
+The Executive Committee will work with the dean and the AFSE secretary to ensure that issues raised at AFSE meetings are adequately addressed.

-The Secretary of the AFSE will work with the staff person designated by the Dean to maintain a secure website where minutes of the Executive Committee and AFSE meetings are posted.
-Results of actions of FSE Committees will also be available at this website.
+The secretary of the AFSE will work with the staff person designated by the dean to maintain a secure website where minutes of the Executive Committee and AFSE meetings are posted.
+Results of actions of the FSE committees (see Article 7) will also be available at this website.

-Proposals for policy changes within FSE, whether from administrators, standing committees, unit heads, or individual faculty, should be discussed by the Executive Committee as a means to ensure that information flows back to the individual schools.
+Proposals for policy changes within the FSE, whether from administrators, standing committees, unit heads, or individual faculty, should be discussed by the Executive Committee as a means to ensure that information flows back to the individual schools.
 It is a duty of members of this committee to keep their schools so informed.

+The Executive Committee is empowered to make the interim revisions that bring the FSE Bylaws into required compliance with changes in administrative structures implemented at the university level or in ACD policies.
+Examples include updating bylaws to reflect changes in the name or number of FSE schools or changes in ACD policy that the FSE must comply with.
+Such revisions along with the rational for the revisions will be communicated within 30 days to the members of the AFSE by email and will require an affirmative vote by the AFSE within one year to be made permanent.

-The Executive committee shall appoint a nominating committee for filling the position of Secretary of the AFSE.
+The Executive Committee shall appoint a nominating committee for filling the position of secretary of the AFSE.
 The nominating committee proposes candidates and runs the election via email ballot.
 No member of the Executive Committee may be a member of the nominating committee.

-Members of the Executive Committee shall be appointed by the School Director, unless the unit has adopted a different protocol as outlined in its own Bylaws, in which case the School may follow its agreed-upon and documented protocols for designating faculty representatives to the Executive Committee.
+Members of the Executive Committee shall be elected by each school’s faculty unless the unit has adopted a different protocol as outlined in its own bylaws, in which case the school may follow its agreed-upon and documented protocols for designating faculty representatives to the Executive Committee.